pawelgrzybek/pawelgrzybek.com/content/posts/2018-05-21-thanks-for-everything-engine-creative-hi-mindera.md

 ---
 title: Thanks for everything Engine Creative!
 Hi Mindera!
-description: "Time moves on, my perception about life has taken shape and my list of priorities have changed order.
+summary: "Time moves on, my perception about life has taken shape and my list of priorities have changed order.
 I am super happy to announce that I am leaving the Engine Creative family to join Mindera!"
 photo: 2018-05-21.jpg
 ---